nrepl/spec.nrepl.org/spec.md

 ### `stdin` op

-In the case that evaluated code tries to read input from standard in, the server will send a message to the client with a status of `need-input`.
+In the case that evaluated code tries to read input from standard in, the server should send a message to the client with a status of `need-input`.
 When this happens, the client should accept input and send what it receives using the `stdin` operation.